 In 2022 three projects were completed (Keating School Zone, Brentwood School Zone and Benvenuto Pathway), over $700,000 in grant funding was received, a wayfinding signage strategy got underway, and the District began collecting a portion of taxes for active transportation infrastructure.

-- Saanich Cross Road A sidewalk will be installed from East Saanich to Central Saanich Road in 2023.
+Saanich Cross Road A sidewalk will be installed from East Saanich to Central Saanich Road in 2023.

-- Wallace Drive bike lane (from West Saanich to Stelly’s Cross Road) – This is the most requested project by the community and will provide a needed bike route from Brentwood to Saanichton.
+Wallace Drive bike lane (from West Saanich to Stelly’s Cross Road) – This is the most requested project by the community and will provide a needed bike route from Brentwood to Saanichton.
 The conceptual design will begin in 2023 with construction expected to start by the end of 2023.
 This work is expected to coincide with a sewer replacement project along the road.

-- Mt Newton pathway (from Pat Bay highway to Saanichton) – This is an other high priority of the Active Transportation Plan.
+Mt Newton pathway (from Pat Bay highway to Saanichton) – This is an other high priority of the Active Transportation Plan.
 Conceptual designs are underway and public consultation will take place in early spring with construction expected in 2024.

-- Central Saanich pathway (from Mt Newton going south) – With designs in the works, the public will be invited to view and comment on the project in early spring; construction is expected in 2024.
+Central Saanich pathway (from Mt Newton going south) – With designs in the works, the public will be invited to view and comment on the project in early spring; construction is expected in 2024.

-- Saanichton Village bike lane and sidewalk improvements – The conceptual design phase will begin this year with construction in 2024.
+Saanichton Village bike lane and sidewalk improvements – The conceptual design phase will begin this year with construction in 2024.

-- Active transportation wayfinding – The District has designed improved signage to help cyclists and pedestrians navigate the District easily and safely.
+Active transportation wayfinding – The District has designed improved signage to help cyclists and pedestrians navigate the District easily and safely.
 Implementation will be subject to funding from grants and room in future District budgets.

-Funding the plan
+Funding the Plan

-Multiple streams of funding will support the Plan, including capital spending, external grants, future land development using Development Cost Charge (DCC) and Community Amenity Contribution (CAC) mechanisms, external funding and partnerships.
-With the financial support of external grants, we were able to complete three projects in the first year of implementation (2022).
+Multiple streams of funding support the Plan, including capital spending, external grants, future land development using Development Cost Charge (DCC) and Community Amenity Contribution (CAC) mechanisms, external funding and partnerships.
+In 2022, the District began collecting a portion of taxes for active transportation infrastructure.